This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 The upside of this process is with only one single query the entire list of a user’s connections who are available to chat can be fetched.

 The number of load balancers was increased to manage the sheer number of user connections.
 The ability of the infrastructure to manage concurrent user connections increased significantly after this.
-This was one bottleneck which caused chat service outages on & off for a while at peak times.
+This was one bottleneck that caused chat service outages on & off for a while at peak times.

-5. Synchronization Of Messages & Storage
+4. Synchronization Of Messages & Storage

 To manage synchronous communication, as I stated earlier, every message has a sequence number.